Y-Moshe/fxp-generator/README.md

 Use the "extract object syntax", to define which variables u gonna use, like i did at: ```DECLARATION_WEEKLY_CHALLENGES```
 Plz note that the value of it is an function that returns a generated string using the variables u defined.
 Pay attention to ```/** Variables must be identical to the 'name' prop of inputs from ./Data.tsx */```, in our case: ```newOne```
-NOTE: date variable will always available to use, will generate a string in the following format 'dd/mm/yyyy' of the current date ofc.
+NOTE: date variable will always available to use, will generate a string in the following format 'dd.mm.yy' of the current date ofc.
 ## Step 5, last one
 Go back to ```Data.tsx```, and add yourself to contributors array that we looping at Footer component.
 ```